Judge clears way for Trump to appeal ruling keeping Fani Willis on Georgia 2020 election case

 “The defense is optimistic that appellate review will lead to the case being dismissed and the DA being disqualified,” Sadow said in an email.

+Defense attorneys alleged that Willis paid Wade large sums for his work and then improperly benefited from the prosecution of the case when Wade used his earnings to pay for vacations for the two of them.

+Willis and Wade acknowledged they engaged in a romantic relationship, but they rejected the idea that Willis improperly benefited from it.
+Willis and Wade insisted they didn’t begin dating until after he became special prosecutor and the relationship ended in the summer of 2023.
+They both said that Willis either paid for things herself or used cash to reimburse Wade for travel expenses.

-Wade offered his resignation in a letter to Willis, saying he was doing so “in the interest of democracy, in dedication to the American public and to move this case forward as quickly as possible.”
+Wade offered his resignation in a letter to Willis on Friday, saying he was doing so “in the interest of democracy, in dedication to the American public and to move this case forward as quickly as possible.”

-“I will always remember — and will remind everyone — that you were brave enough to step forward and take on the investigation and prosecution of the allegations that the defendants in this case engaged in a conspiracy to overturn Georgia’s 2020 Presidential Election,” Willis wrote.
+“I will always remember — and will remind everyone — that you were brave enough to step forward and take on the investigation and prosecution of the allegations that the defendants in this case engaged in a conspiracy to overturn Georgia’s 2020 Presidential Election,” Willis wrote in a letter accepting his resignation.

-In a social media post, Trump said the “Fani Willis lover” had “resigned in disgrace,” and Trump repeated his assertion that the case is an effort to hurt his campaign to reclaim the White House in November.
-Trump has denied doing anything wrong and pleaded not guilty.
+The case is separate from the 2020 election interference case brought by special counsel Jack Smith in Washington's federal court.
+That case is currently on hold while the U.S. Supreme Court weighs Trump's claims of presidential immunity, with oral arguments scheduled for next month.